leilaicruz/Git4TUmembers_lesson/lesson_Git4TU_2.md

 cmd //c tree //a
 ```
 **go to slides to explain**
-> Go again to the illustration to explain
+> Go again to the illustration to visually show the history of the project

 ### 6. IGNORING THINGS [6 mins]